Château Croix de Labrie Saint-Emilion Grand Cru 2019

 Wine rated (2021 guide) 98/100

-Fabulous aromas of blackberries, blueberries, pine needles, and spices such as nutmeg, allspice, and white pepper.
-Full-bodied and very tight, with a solid core of fruit and ultra-fine but powerful tannins.
+Fabulous aromas of blackberries, blueberries, pine needles, and spices like nutmeg, allspice, and white pepper.
+Full-bodied and tightly structured, with a solid core of fruit and ultra-fine yet powerful tannins.
 The wine has so much energy and dynamism.
 Vibrant on every level.
-Precise and not overly powerful, but so well-structured.
+Precise and not overly powerful, yet so well-structured.
 Made from biodynamically grown grapes.
 It needs time to soften.
-Try after 2026.
+Try it after 2026.

 Jean-Marc Quarin